lizzyQ/Roguelike-Dungeon-Game/README.md

 ## lesson learned
  Had better understanding of react render fire time.

- This order list may help.
+   1. Parent component Will Mount
-   Parent component Will Mount
+   2. Parent component Render divs
-   Parent component Render divs
+   3. Canvas/child component Will Mount
-   Canvas/child component Will Mount
+   4. Canvas/child component Render divs
-   Canvas/child component Render divs
+   5. Canvas/child component Did Mount
-   Canvas/child component Did Mount
+   6. Parent component Did Mount
-   Parent component Did Mount
+   7. Canvas/child component Render again
-   Canvas/child component Render again image loaded
+   8. Image loaded

 Rendered: React has converted your virtual DOM elements (specified in the render method) into real DOM elements and attached them to the DOM.
 Loaded: Image data or other remote content has downloaded completely (or failed to download).

 Tried to make react ,canvas, and image loader work together, and I spent quite a bit time try to put image.onload function inside the component will mount, The code works, but I still not totally understand how did it work.